Manu’s Menu

 Notes

-You can also keep the verzini to rest in the fridge before cooking them.
+You can also let the verzini rest in the refrigerator before cooking them.

-Filed Under: DIY, Italian, Mains, Meat, Regional Italian Dishes Tagged With: barbecue, dinner, grilling, home-made, Italian, Italy, lunch, main, main dish, meat, Milan, pork, Regional Italian Dishes, sausage, sausages, tutorial
+Filed Under: DIY, Homemade Sausages, Italian, Mains, Meat, Regional Italian Dishes Tagged With: barbecue, dinner, grilling, home-made, Italian, Italy, lunch, main, main dish, meat, Milan, pork, Regional Italian Dishes, sausage, sausages, tutorial

 « Salted Caramel Popcorn